Safeguard Your Organization With Spear Phishing Prevention

 As we’ve said above, knowing what a spear phishing attack looks like can be tremendously helpful.
 But the other half of the battle is having an adequate defense system.

 Standard office protocols call for antivirus software on every computer, which can block out some phishing attempts.
-But you must also reinforce this software with an anti-phishing program.
+But you must also reinforce this software with an anti-phishing protection program.

 These programs can detect any spear phishing attempts that have made it past your antivirus program.
 They can also provide you with real-time email and link scanning, which means cybercriminals can be thwarted more easily.